-Transfer of Credit ● In some cases, but only after the student has been admitted to candidacy for the degree of Master of Arts, there may be a transfer of a small amount of graduate credit earned in an accredited college or university regularly granting the master's degree.
+Transfer of Credit-A maximum of eight quarter hours of graduate credit may be transferred from institutions approved by recognized accrediting bodies to offer a graduate program leading to the Master of Arts degree.
+The transfer credit must not be over five years old; must be compatible with the student's field of concentration; cannot be substituted for specific degree requirements.
 Such transfer of credit may reduce load, but it will not reduce the residence requirements, i.e., three full summer sessions or their equivalent (thirty weeks).
 All transfer of graduate credit is made only upon the authorization of the Chairman of the Graduate Division, and upon the written petition of the student.
-All transferred credit must have been earned within the time limits prescribed for the master's degree.
 Graduate credit is not transferable if earned in off-campus classes or in courses classified as "extension."
 Transferred credit may not be used to make up "D" or "F" grades.

-Minimum Requirements for the Major • For the degree of Master of Arts, the student must have a minimum of sixty-four quarter hours of graduate and undergraduate credit in the major field.
+Minimum Requirements for the Major-For the degree of Master of Arts, the student must have a minimum of sixty-four quarter hours of graduate and undergraduate credit in the major field.
 At least 24 quarter hours of graduate credit for the degree of Master of Arts must be in the field of the major.